GoogleCloudPlatform/cloud-sql-proxy/README.md

 > [sourced credentials](#credentials) will be able to successfully log in
 > via automatic IAM database authentication.
 >
-> When logging in using an IAM database user, the username must be
+> When logging in using an IAM database user, Cloud SQL truncates usernames
+> based on the engine type in order to not exceed character limits.
+> PostgreSQL's username character limit is 63, while MySQL's is 32.
-> formatted.
+>
+> Cloud SQL IAM database usernames are formatted in the following way:
 >
 > **Postgres**:
 > * For an IAM user account, this is the user's email address.
 > * For a service account, it is the service account's email without the